Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-50):
+New in this latest version (release-51):

 1.)
-Scaled meshes set to invisible no longer feature colliiders.
-Furthermore, those without the invisible trait now DO feature colliders, allowing proper occulusion on oblate spheres.
+A stock shadow bug that was being exposed by Kopernicus is now patched on level load, effectively hiding/fixing it.

 Known Bugs: